williamboman/eureka/content/using-imagemagick-to-diff-images/index.md

 ## Comparing images

-The `compare` command takes a `-highlight-color` option which controls the color to be used for the diff highlights (I prefer `seagreen`).
+We'll use the `compare` command to visually annotate differences between two input images.
+This command takes a `-highlight-color` option which controls the color to use for annotating the differences (I prefer `seagreen`).
+We'll use the defaults for the rest (do check the man page, there are tons of configuration options).
 Let's compare the two images and save the output to a png file called `compare.png`:

 ```sh
 compare 2.png 1.png -highlight-color seagreen png:compare.png